sstone72389/js-objects-constructors/README.md

 Why is this not a good answer?

-Because *copy-and-paste is one of the biggest sources of errors* in software development.
+Because *copy-and-paste reuse is one of the biggest sources of errors* in software development.

 ## Lab: Model a Hero